 the debug mode for Trident by passing the

 -dflag to the install parameter:

 ./tridentctl install -d -n trident.

 - The uninstall parameter can help with cleaning up after a failed run.
-By default the script does not remove the CRDs that have been created by Trident, making it safe to uninstall and install again even in a running deployment.
+By default the script does not touch the etcd backing store, making it safe to uninstall and install again even in a running deployment.